bbyars/mountebank/CONTRIBUTING.md

 * eslint - I have a strict set of rules.
 Feel free to suggest changes if they interfere with your ability to get changes committed, but if not I'd prefer to keep the style consistent.
 * custom code that looks for unused packages and `only` calls left in the codebase
-* A custom `shonkwrapCheck` test, that makes some verifications of the `npm-shrinkwrap.json` file.
-Unfortunately, the standard `npm shrinkwrap` command doesn't work if you want to install mountebank behind a repository manager (see [this issue](https://github.com/bbyars/mountebank/issues/141)), which makes adding package dependencies to mountebank (or upgrading versions) clumsy.
-My general workflow is to update `package.json`, delete `npm-shrinkwrap.json`, run `npm install`, and then run `node_modules/.bin/shonkwrap`.

 ## Testing mountebank